 Type of FeeCurrent CapNew Cap

 Per-ton fee for regulated pollutants $ 22.90 $ 28.63

 Per-hour permit processing fee $ 76.45 $ 95.56

-The maximum statutory fees automatically increase by the rate of inflation on each January 1 from 2019 to 2028, but the actual fees collected will be set at or below the statutory cap by the commission by rule.
-The division of administration in the department of public health and environment shall prioritize its use of the revenues generated by the fee increases to reduce permit processing times.
+The maximum statutory fees automatically increase by the rate of inflation on each January 1 from 2019 to 2028, but the commission, by rule, will set the fee amounts at or below the statutory caps.
+The division of administration in the department of public health and environment (department) shall prioritize its use of the revenues generated by the fee increases to reduce permit processing times.

 The division will:

 - Engage affected industries to identify and assess measures to improve billing practices, increase accounting transparency, and assess potential efficiency improvements with respect to division activities financed by the fees; and